live-codes/livecodes/docs/docs/languages/diagrams.md

 Instead of using `data-output` attribute in the [script element](#2-add-a-script-element-with-the-diagram-syntax), the statement `set output` is used in the diagram syntax (see highlighted lines below).

 Data files are also specified in the diagram syntax (see highlighted lines below).
 They are defined in script elements with the attribute `type="application/diagram-gnuplot-file"`.
-The file name is specifed in `data-file` attribute and either have inline content or linked to with a `src` attribute.
+The file name is specified in `data-file` attribute and either have inline content or linked to with a `src` attribute.

 Example: (<OpenCode id="45tardc2qaz"></OpenCode>)